Alerdo/Data-Analysis-Daily/README.md

 such as replacing faulty values, etc. I also created a **Calendar** Table and connected it to the accident records with a foreign key, which helped in creating dynamic data visualizations.
 I really enjoyed the whole process of creating calculations through **measures** and using them to create interactive dashboards.

+**Challenge_4 Global Sales PowerBI** 📈🔍📉

+Using a dataset from Kaggle, I conducted a Super-Store data analysis, aiming to adhere to best practices.
+The process began with an initial data cleanup, followed by a comprehensive **Exploratory Data Analysis** (EDA) to identify patterns, correlations, and anomalies, performed on **Jupyter Notebook**.
+After saving the cleaned data locally, I moved to **Power BI**, where I performed different **DAX** calculations and **measures** to calculate various KPIs as per the stakeholders' requirements.
+The project was finalized with the creation of an interactive dashboard.

 ### Technologies and Tools